-AI Video Extension Loses Style Color or Character
+AI Video Extend Loses Style, Color, or Character

-Extending a Runway or Kling clip drifts in style, color, or character.
-Fix with style-lock references, img-to-video from clean frames, or crossfade stitching.
+Extending a Runway Gen-4.5, Kling 3.0, or Pika 2.5 clip drifts in style, color, or character.
+Fix it with a reference image for style lock, image-to-video from a clean frame, or crossfade stitching.

 You hit Extend on a Runway, Kling, or Pika clip to push duration from 5 seconds to 10.
 The first segment looks great.
-The extended segment drifts — colors shift cooler, the character’s face is subtly different, the lighting flattens, or the background loses its specific texture.
-This happens because most extension features condition only on the last frame of the prior clip, not on the full style trajectory.
-Fix it by feeding a reference clip back in for style lock, restarting as image-to-video from a clean intermediate frame, or generating both halves at full quality and crossfading in post.
+The extended segment drifts: colors shift cooler, the character’s face is subtly different, the lighting flattens, or the background loses its specific texture.

 Common causes